This timeless yet simple kitchen design originated from the 18th-century Quakers, known as the ‘Shakers’ because of their animated style of worship

 2. Keep it simple

-For the ultimate in simplicity, keep everything in as close a colour to the cabinets as you can – light fittings, window treatments, furniture and tiles in similar shades will blend the look together.
+For the ultimate in simplicity, opt for a fuss-free kitchen colour scheme, keeping everything in as close a colour to the cabinets as you can.
+Light fittings, window treatments, furniture and tiles in similar shades will blend the look together.

 3. Make it your own

-This kitchen is slightly more ‘country’ than ‘Shaker’, but plain floating shelves and a coat of rich cream coat gives it a simplistic edge it needs to boast that Shaker look.
+This cream kitchen is slightly more ‘country’ than ‘Shaker’, but plain floating shelves and a coat of rich cream gives it the simplistic edge it needs to boast that Shaker look.

 4. Opt for an easy-to-clean design

-While a wooden worktop conjures up true Shaker style, there’s nothing like a stone worktop for that truly simple and practical feel that this style demands.
+While a wooden worktop conjures up true Shaker style, there’s nothing like a stone worktop for the simple and practical feel that this style demands.
 For a seamless look, fit a flush sink and have drainage grooves cut into the wood.

 5. Choose your favourite colour